StoneT2000/Dimensions/README.md

 ### More Stuff!

 The [wiki](https://github.com/StoneT2000/Dimensions/wiki) will soon be populated with more basic and advanced example usages of this framework.
-This ranges from how to configure the match engine, configuring various tournaments and rank systems, to tips on designing a successful competition.
+This ranges from how to configure the match engine, configuring various tournaments and rank systems, writing a wrapper around a competition design built without Dimensions, to tips on designing a successful competition.

+### Strong Recommendations

+In a production setting, it is strongly recommended to create a Dimension in `secureMode` to decrease the likelihood of user uploaded bot code of causing any significant harm to a server.
+By default, `secureMode` is set to false, but you will always get a warning about it.
+Setting it to true also requires you to run the code as root user.

+Agents for each match are spawned in a new child process of the main node process running the match or tournament.
+To help make it more fair, it is recommended not to simultaneously spawn more agents than the number the number of cores your computer has.
+Namely, if your matches each allow for 4 agents and your device has 16 cores, then it is recommended to run no more than 4 matches at a time.

 ## Contributing